postgresql-async/postgresql-async/README.markdown

-- This project is not being maintained anymore, feel free to fork and work on it
+- This is a fork from https://github.com/mauricio/postgresql-async
     - [Abstractions and integrations](#abstractions-and-integrations)
     - [Include them as dependencies](#include-them-as-dependencies)
     - [Database connections and encodings](#database-connections-and-encodings)